 Parental Leave or “bonding leave” is encouraged for both parents.
 Birth mothers are often given the opportunity to take an additional period of leave for recovery or in the event of complications (which is covered by the temporary medical disability, above).
 The birth mother can “stack” her leave so that combined, she may have a much longer period of leave before returning to work.

 Either parent, as well as adoptive or foster parents, usually qualify for bonding leave.
-The trend for fathers to take advantage of this leave is rapidly growing.
+The trend for fathers to take advantage of this leave is growing rapidly.
 This is no doubt due to a combination of factors – changing norms and work cultures, as well as more widely available wage replacement in both the private and public sectors.
 It is also common to allow for this benefit to be taken intermittently over a set period of time, usually the child’s first year.

 Family Caregiving Leave is the newest in the suite of benefits that would support time away from work to care for loved ones.
 It has become a more popular employer benefit in the private sector as well.
 Advocates have been pressing for an expanding range of relationships in recognition of unconventional caregiving relationships and changes in family demographics.